 Susan Antilla is an award-winning freelance investigative journalist who has been a reporting fellow at Type Investigations and a financial columnist at The New York Times, Bloomberg, TheStreet and USA Today.

-Susan Antilla is an award-winning freelance journalist who has written for Bloomberg View, The New York Times and USA Today.
-She is the author of Tales From the Boom-Boom Room: The Landmark Legal Battles That Exposed Wall Street’s Shocking Culture of Sexual Harassment.
+She is author of the #MeToo book about sexual harassment on Wall Street: Tales from the Boom-Boom Room: The Landmark Legal Battles That Exposed Wall Street’s Shocking Culture of Sexual Harassment.
 The New York Observer called the book “a work of compelling Wall Street anthropology.”

 1978 to 1982: Reporter at Dun’s Business Month

 1982 to 1985: Stock market reporter, USA Today